Saudi Arabian Airlines Logo PNG

 On May 29, 2012, the airline joined the SkyTeam global airline alliance, opening new opportunities for international cooperation.

-In 2014, it reverted to its original name, Saudi Arabian Airlines, while using the Saudia brand for marketing purposes.
+In 2014, it reverted to its original name, Saudi Arabian Airlines, while continuing to use the Saudia brand for marketing purposes.

 From 2015 to 2019, the focus was on fleet modernization, placing orders for new Boeing 787 Dreamliners and Airbus A330-300s, and expanding the route network to new destinations across Europe, Asia, and Africa.